tfgrid-studio/tfgrid-compose/examples/single-vm-ai-agent/README.md

 - API key only for enterprise/paid features

 **Git push fails:**
-- Add SSH key to GitHub (shown in deployment output)
+- Add SSH key to GitHub/Gitea (shown in deployment output)
-- Or use GITHUB_TOKEN environment variable
+- Or use GITHUB_TOKEN/GITEA_TOKEN environment variables

 ## Related Examples